EXPERIENCE BARNSLEY SHORTLISTED FOR £100,000 ART FUND MUSEUM OF THE YEAR 2021

 The museum has genuine and essential links with communities and relationships are at the very heart of what they do, it’s these connections that has secured their place in the top five.

 Experience Barnsley has been selected for the award because of its outstanding levels of engagement and impact on residents and users through their digital activity and outreach not just during the pandemic but every day.
-They support groups, individuals and communities right across the borough, targeting resources at those who need it most.
+They support groups, individuals and communities right across the borough, targeting resources to those who need them the most.

 The other four shortlisted museums are: Centre for Contemporary Art, Derry~Londonderry; Firstsite, Colchester; Thackray Museum of Medicine, Leeds; and Timespan, Helmsdale.